Man City never dominated a team like they did against Man Utd – Guardiola

 City completely outplayed United in a 2-0 victory at Old Trafford, where the Premier League champions humbled their bitter rivals thanks to Eric Bailly's own goal and a Bernardo Silva effort.

 "We need the ball to play good and desire when we don't have it, to recover it and play and play and play and play and play and play.
 It's not that you attack quicker and you will score more goals, you have to arrive in the right tempo.
-I love us arriving to the boxes, not being in the boxes.
+I love us arriving to the boxes, not being in the boxes.", the head coach analyzed.